ND91/TIPRJ0000015_MAPS_CRC/README.md

 - Apply for acquiring the raw .fastq.gz and download the data from XXX (ID: XXX).
 Add the basepaths to the `config/samples/sample_files.xlsx`.
 - Download Cellranger and add the basepath to `config/config.yml`.
 The preparation of the counts as described in the manuscript was done using Cellranger v7.0.0.
 - Download the Cellranger reference genome `refdata-gex-GRCh38-and-mm10-2020-A` and add the basepath to `config/config.yml`.
+- For some reason, certain Github R packages cannot be installed in a jobbed setting, you will need to install them manually by activating the environment and running `devtools::install_github`.
+This pertains the packages:
+	- nichenetr
+	- speckle
+The way I approached this is to let the environment be created whereafter I activated it and manually installed the packages.
+Note that this must be redone anytime the environment is recreated for whatever reason.

 Once you have completed the previous downloading the snakemake pipeline, create the conda environment to stage the subsequent steps.